ng-Classic/ng-classic/aio/content/guide/migration-localize.md

 ## Why is this migration necessary?

-Prior to Angular Classicversion 9, Angular's internationalization \(i18n\) system inlined translated messages into the compiled output as part of this template compilation.
+Prior to Angular Classic version 9, Angular's internationalization \(i18n\) system inlined translated messages into the compiled output as part of this template compilation.
 This approach required running the template compiler once per target locale, often leading to slow production build times.

-In the new i18n system, the Angular Classiccompiler tags i18n messages in the compiled code with a global `$localize` handler.
+In the new i18n system, the Angular Classic compiler tags i18n messages in the compiled code with a global `$localize` handler.
 The inlining of translations then occurs as a post-compilation step for each locale.
 Because the application does not need to be built again for each locale, this makes the process much faster.